rohannair11/rohannair11/README.md

 An undergrad Comp Sci student from India.

 Learning and exploring various tech domains.
-Current interests -> Frontend, DevOps and Deep Learning.
+Currently learning -> Full Stack Engineering and DevOps.

 <!---
 rohannair11/rohannair11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.